istio/community/README.md

 - [Steering Committee](steering/) - describes our steering committee
 - [Community Roles](ROLES.md) - describes the roles individuals can assume within the Istio community
 - [Onboarding Technologies to Istio](ONBOARDING-TECH-TO-ISTIO.md) - how we work to onboard new technologies to the Istio project
-- [Feature Lifecycle](FEATURE-LIFECYCLE.md) - requirements for features to be labeled Alpha, Beta or Stable
+- [Feature Lifecycle](FEATURE-LIFECYCLE.md) - requirements for features to be labeled Alpha, Beta, or Stable
-- [Feature Lifecycle Checklist](FEATURE-LIFECYCLE-CHECKLIST.md) - checklist-form of requirements for features to be labeled Alpha, Beta or Stable
+- [Feature Lifecycle Checklist](FEATURE-LIFECYCLE-CHECKLIST.md) - checklist-form of requirements for features to be labeled Alpha, Beta, or Stable
 - [Admins for Istio Stuff](ADMINS-FOR-ISTIO.md) - lists who handles which part of the Istio infrastructure
 - [Early Disclosure for Security Vulnerabilities](EARLY-DISCLOSURE.md) - getting early notification of security vulnerabilities